nicomyerr/dotfiles/README.md

 # dotfiles

-my more or less good dotfiles
+my more or less good dotfiles (and configfiles)